 Ever wondered what Skrill or Bitcoin is?
 What are the benefits of using various payment services?
 If you already have a traditional or digital payment method then where can you use it?
 Which bookmakers have the lowest minimums or highest maximums?
 What penalties or fees are there for using these services and how easy are they to set up and use?
 We have all the answers you need to make sure you bet in a fun, safe and secure way.

 In this section we break down banking and payment options by type.
 Click on the payment options for additional details and information.
-For Casino Payment Methods visit our casino section.
+For casino payment methods visit our sister casino site OnlineCasinos.org.uk.

 Credit and Debit Cards

 Most online accounts are funded through debit and credit cards.
 If you are unsure what card is the best to use or if you may incur any fees for using certain providers or card types then read our payment guides below.
 We have researched all major credit and debit payment methods and list all of our recomended bookmakers who provide them, along with minimums, maximums and any fees or charges.

 The card is still the most universally accepted form of payment for online gambling.
 For the widest choice, lowest limits and largest maximums transacting using your bank or store card is one of the best ways to go.

 The Visa and Maestro, and other debit card, payment methods are very widely accepted by UK online bookmakers.
 Debit cards are usually linked to your bank account and are drawn from your credit balance.
 This is the most widely accepted payment method and betting accounts can be funded, if in the same currency, without any transaction fees.
 Pre-paid debit cards are also available.
 Read More.